 ChatGPT provides these links with the goal of helping the user, but it’s also possible for a third party to lie to it or insert malicious instructions to it.
 In these cases, clicking these links can transmit information you would not want transmitted to third-parties.

-To keep you in control of how your data is shared, the ChatGPT app will ask you to approve certain links before they can be visited.
-Be cautious with who you trust with your data, and review the website that the link is going to and make sure you trust it (e.g. https://chatgpt.com, https://openai.com …).
+To keep you in control of how your data is shared, the ChatGPT app will ask you to approve certain links, especially on websites that ask us not to catalogue them, before they can be visited.
+Be cautious with who you trust with your data, and review the website that the link is going to and make sure you trust it (e.g. https://chatgpt.com, https://openai.com, …).